technstuff1/HI/README.md

 Extract the folder

-Run the setup .exe
+Run the .exe

-Open the unblocked games and play
+The zipped files are the games

 https://drive.google.com/drive/folders/1SuwE4pwFfOrQXCWYtAO5MgN3eJDkQ8iG?usp=sharing